Deomorphisme/small-crawler/README.md

 # small-crawler

-This repository contains a Python script for crawling web pages within a specific domain.
+This repository, created by Deo Gracias Sekongo, contains a Python script for crawling web pages within a specific domain.
 The script allows you to retrieve all links from a webpage and recursively explore them to find all pages within the same domain.
 It also offers the option to filter links by a specific subdirectory.

 ## Features